Health Equity Network grantees

 Project area: Metro region

-Care Resource Connection will develop and facilitate a series of monthly community health forums to help identify Trusted Community Messengers in Anoka County.
-These messengers will brainstorm, identify, and plan strategies and efforts to increase health equity amongst their respective communities.
+Care Resource Connection has developed and facilitated a series of community health forums to help identify Trusted Community Messengers in Anoka County.
+These messengers have brainstormed, identified, and continued planning strategies and developed efforts to increase health equity in their communities.
 The goal of this project is to collaboratively address health inequities and connect and educate partnering agencies with community leaders from migrant communities, immigrant communities, aging populations, the LGBTQIA+ community, and various diverse religious and race identifiers.
-Creating a Health Equity Data Analysis focused on barriers to accessing primary care, social determinants of health for this geographic area and the factors of health equity therein, for any and all populations who face health inequities.
-Extend the use of Community Health Workers to embed with numerous fire and public safety agencies within our Community Health Model to address health equity in targeted populations.
-Includes cultural competency and implicit bias training components.
+The Health Equity Data Analysis (HEDA) focused on barriers to accessing primary care, social determinants of health for this geographic area, and the factors of health equity therein for all populations who face health inequities.
+Continued extension of the use of Community Health Workers and to embed with numerous fire and public safety agencies within our Community Health Model to address health equity in targeted populations.
+Includes an educational cultural competency series, implicit bias training, and community belonging components.

 Grantee home location: Saint Louis County